Obetz Mayor's Court

 You have the right to transfer your case from the Mayor’s Court to a municipal court if you prefer.
 Of course, you want to make sure you understand everything that a transfer entails before you do.
 Always consult with your attorney before deciding whether to transfer your case.
 If you receive a conviction through the Obetz Mayor’s Court, you can always file an appeal of the conviction.
 Transferring or appealing your case will move your case from the Mayor’s Court to the Franklin County Municipal Court.Working With Clients In The Obetz Mayor’s Court

-My practice focuses on DUI / OVI defense and Vehicular Homicide / Vehicular Assault defense.
-I have the skills and the experience needed to help you with your case, and I work with clients in the Obetz Mayor’s Court.
-Feel free to check out my profile to learn more about me, as well as results from other cases and reviews from clients.
-Based on my expertise and service, my fees are fairly high.
-To set up a free phone consultation, you can EMAIL ME or call me at 614-717-1177.
+Our practice focuses on DUI / OVI defense and Vehicular Homicide / Vehicular Assault defense.
+We have the skills and the experience needed to help you with your case, and we work with clients in the Obetz Mayor’s Court.
+Feel free to check out our profile to learn more about us, as well as results from other cases and reviews from clients.
+Based on our expertise and service, our fees are fairly high.
+To set up a free phone consultation, you can EMAIL or call us at 614-717-1177.